hanishkvc/prgs-docs-spreadsheetkvc/README.md

 tested fully (not that other things have been tested fully ;-), but at a basic level it should potentially work to some extent if not more.

+NOTE: Even thou the token logic checks for $ as part of cell address, it isnt handled in any other place and will fail, if used.

+NOTE: Paste in a copy-cut/paste flow doesnt adjust any cell addresses.

+NOTE: While deleting rows or cols, the deleted row or col's address refered in other cells, is not touched/modified.
+However subsequent row/col's addresses are udpated suitably.

 ## Vasudhaiva Kutumbakam (the World is One Family)